PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Reel Requirements

-I've landed countless bass on budget reels - expensive gear helps but isn't mandatory.
+I've landed countless quality fish on budget reels over the years.
+While premium reels cast farther and retrieve smoother, expensive gear helps but isn't mandatory for learning proper jig techniques.

 How to Fish a Jig: Step-by-Step Techniques

-Quick Answer: Cast past your target, let the jig sink on semi-slack line, then work it back with short hops, drags, or swimming retrieves while maintaining bottom contact.
+Quick Answer: Cast past your target, let the jig sink on semi-slack line, then work it back with controlled movements while maintaining bottom contact and watching for strikes.

 The Basic Cast and Fall